-Research into the causes, prevention, and treatment of non-melanoma skin cancer is under way in many medical centers throughout the world.
+Research into the causes, prevention, and treatment of basal and squamous cell skin cancer is going on in many medical centers throughout the world.

 Basic skin cancer research

 The American Academy of Dermatology (AAD) sponsors annual free skin cancer screenings throughout the country.
 Many local American Cancer Society offices work closely with AAD to provide volunteers for registration, coordination, and education efforts related to these free screenings.
 Look for information in your area about these screenings or call the American Academy of Dermatology for more information.
-Their phone number and Web address are listed in the “Additional resources” section of this document.
+Their phone number and website are listed in Additional resources for basal and squamous cell skin cancers.

 Preventing genital skin cancers